 - Take an extra business card from the front desk of your hotel.
 The information may come in handy if you’re ever lost or need to contact someone, especially if you are in a location where you do not speak the local language.

 - Carefully monitor your credit card activity, store all receipts and invoices in a safe place and request that all records of any sale or purchase be emailed to you right away.
+Some of these purchases may earn you a VAT refund for your business.

 - Business-related T&E receipts may be eligible for VAT recovery.
 Watch this 2-minute video about submitting your receipts to be reimbursed for VAT taxes that you paid on your purchases.